medusajs/hackathon-oct2022-guidelines/README.md

 This repository acts as a template for GitHub submissions to Medusa's Hackathon 2022.
 It includes all the rules and guidelines that the README file of your GitHub submission must follow.

+## Example Repository

+You can check [this example repository](https://github.com/suhailkakar/react-native-medusajs) of how the expected README should look like.

 ## {project name}

 ### Cover Image